Endeavour restarts gold mine in Burkina Faso, nearly a year after deadly attack

-JOHANNESBURG (Reuters) - Endeavour Mining EDV.TO, the biggest gold mining company in Burkina Faso, has restarted the Boungou mine in the east of the country which was shut by previous owner Semafo last November after an attack killed 39 civilians.
+JOHANNESBURG (Reuters) - Endeavour Mining EDV.TO, the biggest gold mining company in Burkina Faso, has restarted the Boungou mine in the east of the country which was shut last November after 39 people were killed in an attack on a convoy carrying employees.

+The mine was owned at the time by Quebec-based Semafo, which was acquired by Endeavour in March this year.

-Workers at Boungou told Reuters last November that they had raised concerns about transport safety months before the ambush - the worst attack Burkina had seen in years - killed 39 colleagues.
+Workers at Boungou told Reuters last November that they had raised concerns about road safety months before the ambush on an armoured vehicle and buses transporting employees of Semafo and contractors - the worst attack Burkina had seen in years - killed 39 colleagues.

+Endeavour said it would now be flying all personnel who don’t live “within the immediate vicinity” of the mine to the site.
+On-site employee housing was also expanded to house all local and expatriate employees during their rotation.

 “The Burkinabe government has created a dedicated unit assigned to work with Endeavour to ensure the overall security of the mine and the region,” Endeavour said on Thursday.